Following a life-changing event back in Denver Colorado, we took stock of our lives and decided we needed to do something different.

 Plus, each month we share a Question & Answer video responding to questions posed by our patrons.
 For higher level patrons, we also host a monthly Live Chat Hangout and a Zoom Happy Hour.

-You can join for just a few dollars and you can upgrade, downgrade or cancel at any time.
+You can upgrade, downgrade or cancel at any time.
 There are NO long-term commitments.
 And you’ll get access to ALL of our past patron-only videos right after you sign up!

 While we provide a lot of extra value for your patronage, the real benefit is the support your contribution offers to us.
-Without our patrons, JP would have continued building websites instead of publishing our videos and articles, or answering questions, and for that we are TRULY GRATEFUL!
+Without our patrons, JP would have continued building websites instead of publishing content and answering questions, and for that we are TRULY GRATEFUL!